There’s something mysterious about many of the images you are about to see.

 Photography itself was an experiment and that experiment continues today as the medium evolves at an ever-increasing rate.

 While the medium has limitations, and it’s important to know what those limitations are, the practices we adopt in photography are not based on the medium and its historical evolution, but rather on us; what each individual and age seeks to do with photography.

 I prefer that people assume my images have been altered, rather than assuming that they haven’t been altered.

 Every photograph is altered, to one degree or another.

 You cannot separate the observer from the observed.

-That not only means you can’t separate me from my images, it also means you can’t separate you from your experience of them.
+That not only means you can’t separate me from my images, but it also means you can’t separate yourself from your experience of them.